 Regular use of a mini stepper offers loads of major health-promoting benefits, including improving circulation, strengthening and toning muscles, and burning calories, just to name a few.
-If you’re shopping around currently, use our comparison article for the best mini stepper money can buy.
+If you’re shopping around currently, use our comparison article for the best mini stepper for under desk money can buy.

 To reap these benefits, though, you need to be standing up, right?
 After all, it’s called a “stepper,” and you can’t step if you’re sitting down.